 The proliferation of digital self-service debt management solutions has to be a good thing, right?
-Well, that depends……Our CEO, Jon Hickman, explains the guiding principles behind the Flexys suite of solutions– Collaborate, Collect and Contain.
+Well, that depends…Our CEO, Jon Hickman, explains why not all digital platfroms are equally effective.

 I recently watched a collections-focused webinar where digital technology had something of a rough ride.
 There was a feeling of disappointment about it’s perceived limitations.
 It reminded me of some key principles that govern how successful and useful technology is.
 In an area of business as sensitive as debt management, these principles are even more critical and they relate not only to customer-facing technology like digital self-service but to all of the systems used to manage customer debt.

 So what IS the problem with digital technology?